brucemack/brucemack.github.io/ampersand/index.md

 simultaneously.
 This allows a high volume of callers to be simulated.
 Unfortunately, this test isn't perfect because it doesn't fully simulate the distribution of the clients across different networks.
-I partially addressed this by running my test nodes in four different AWS regions (NoCal US, Ohio US, Central Canada, and Ireland).
+I partially addressed this by running my test nodes in four different AWS regions (Northern Virginia US, Ohio US, Central Canada, and Ireland).

 The hub for this test ran on an AWS c6g.large instance (costs about $30/month).
 According to some discussion on one of the VOIP forums this instance type is frequently used to